davidsbatista/davidsbatista.net/_posts/2023-09-14-Politiquices.md

 ## __Relationship Direction Classifier__ {#subsec:rel_direction}

 The direction classifier has 2 possible classes.
-As shown in Table [1](#tab:rel_dataset){reference-type="ref" reference="tab:rel_dataset"}, the dataset has a bias towards the Ent~1~$\rightarrow$Ent~2~ class representing 91.5% of the data.
+As shown in Table [1](#tab:rel_dataset), the dataset has a bias towards the Ent~1~$\rightarrow$Ent~2~ class representing 91.5% of the data.
 We therefore chose to develop a rule-based approach to detect only the Ent<sub>1</sub> &larr; Ent<sub>2</sub> class, and whenever none of the rules are verified, the classifier assigns the Ent~1~$\rightarrow$Ent~2~ class.

-We defined rules based on patterns built with morphological and syntactic information [@nivre-etal-2020-universal] extracted from the title with spaCy, using the same model as described in Section [5](#sec:rel_data_annot){reference-type="ref" reference="sec:rel_data_annot"}.
+We defined rules based on patterns built with morphological and syntactic information [@nivre-etal-2020-universal] extracted from the title with spaCy, using the same model as described in Section [5](#sec:rel_data_annot).
 We extracted morpho-syntactic information from all the words, including information on conjugation for verbs: person and number.
 The patterns defined were as follows:

 - **PASSIVE_VOICE**: we look for patterns `<VERB><ADP>`, a verb followed by a proposition.
 We check whether the passive voice is present and involves the personalities mentioned in the title: whether the Ent~1~ entity has a dependency on the verb of type **acl**, whether the verb has a dependency on the Ent~1~ of type **nsubj:pass** or whether the verb has a dependency on the Ent~2~ of type **obl:agent**.